Bachelor of Arts/Master of Teaching (Secondary)

 Course overview

-Combine your passion for the arts with a desire to inspire the generations of tomorrow, with a Bachelor of Arts/Master of Teaching (Secondary) at Deakin.
+Combine your passion for the arts with a desire to inspire the next generation, with a Bachelor of Arts/Master of Teaching (Secondary) at Deakin.
 Our school-based learning programs and professional learning placements ensure you are ready to teach today and into the future.

 Fast-track your studies and graduate with two versatile degrees in just four years.
-The 14 arts majors on offer, including history, media studies and performing arts, complement your teaching expertise while diversifying your career options.
+The 14 arts majors on offer, including history, media studies, performing arts, complement your teaching expertise while diversifying your career options.

 In both streams of study, you will be prepared for the challenges of professional life through practical learning.
 Deakin’s Professional Experience Program provides the perfect preview to your future role in teaching.
 Get a taste for what it is like to be a secondary educator and develop your skills in the real world by learning from and with experienced teachers.